Germany’s relationship with Jewish history is painful. But this is not that story.

 I’ve been to Germany over a dozen times in recent years.
 I thought I understood Germany’s complicated Jewish history.
 But I didn’t.
 The legacy of Jewish Erfurt and the treasure discovered there challenged everything I knew about medieval Jewish life, not only in Germany, but in all of Europe.

 Like all good stories, there is a backstory.
-The backstory of Jewish Erfurt is the Black Death pogrom.
+The backstory of life in Jewish Erfurt is the Black Death pogrom.
 On March 21, 1349, between 1,000 and 3,000 people were killed in the Erfurt massacre.
-The entire Jewish population, along with others.
+The entire Jewish population was eliminated, along with others.
 Many believe the Erfurt massacre was encouraged by the Catholic Church and Pope Clement VI.
 In the lead up to the massacre, many of Erfurt’s Jewish community could see something bad coming – and they hid their assets.

 And for 400 years, Erfurt’s Jewish community passed into legend.
 In the mid-1800s, the memory of Erfurt’s Jewish population was rekindled.
 At one of the local churches, many of the ancient torahs were discovered, some covered in blood.
 If there were torahs, then they reasoned there must have been a Jewish community.